Welcome to today's edition of the Rush 24-7 podcast.

 That's what I'm concerned about.

-Because I believe that in Iraq we have drawn all of the uh Islamo fascists to this showdown.
+Because I believe that in Iraq we have drawn all of the Islamo fascists to this showdown.

-This is the okay corral, okay?
+This is the okay chorale, okay?

 Iraq is the showdown.

-Uh the new government of Syria won't.
+The new government of Syria won't.

 The Pakistanis won't.